 The aim of social studies within the PYP is to promote intercultural understanding and respect for individuals and their values and traditions.
 In support of the IB mission statement, the social studies component of the PYP curriculum will encourage students to "understand that other people, with their differences, can also be right".
 Therefore, there is a strong emphasis on the reduction of prejudice and discrimination within the classroom, the school, the community and the world.

 Social Studies is Taught through the Following Five Strands:

 - Human systems and economic activities

 - Social organization and culture

 - Continuity and change through time

 - Human and natural environments

 - Resources and the environment

-The Overall Expectations for Social Studies for students in Grade 2 are:
+The Overall Expectations for Students in Grade 3